Welcome to the Department of Mathematics!

 - If you are done with prelims, consider taking another core course, or at least one or two quarters of another core course, to expose yourself to the material.
 You don’t have to put full effort into the course (since you don’t need a course pass and you don’t need to learn enough to pass a prelim), and you probably shouldn’t: you should be taking Math 600 and trying to figure out who you want to work with.
 By the way, if you do this, let the core course instructor know the situation so they won’t be concerned if you don’t turn in all of the homework or if you don’t do well on the final exam.

-- If you are not done with prelims, having only passed one written exam, is there a core course that you haven’t taken which would fit with your research direction?
-If so, try to get a course pass and be done with prelims at the end of Spring quarter, so the summer is free for research-related activities like Math 600.
+- If you are not done with prelims, we strongly encourage you to re-take one or both of the prelims during the 2nd-try period (rules).
+Alternatively, if there a core course that you haven’t taken which would fit with your research direction, you can try to get a course pass.
+This will free your summer for research-related activities like Math 600.

 By the end of Winter quarter of year 3, you need to sign up with a PhD thesis advisor.
 After this, you will be working closely with your advisor, learning the relevant background, getting started on a research project, making some progress, writing down the results, applying for jobs, etc.